yscialom/pinanas/docs/CONTRIBUTING.md

 --------------------------------------

 If you happen to test PiNanas on architectures or OSes not listed in [INSTALL](INSTALL.md "docs/INSTALL.md"), please report your findings.
-You can Either do a [Pull Request](#create-a-pull-request) to update PiNanas' documentation, or open an issue as if it was a "bug" of documentation.
+You can either do a [Pull Request](#create-a-pull-request) to update PiNanas' documentation, or open an issue as if it was a "bug" of documentation.
 See [Report issues](#report-issues-bug-request-features-).